Understanding Insulin: What You Need To Know

 In the space of 90 years, insulin has gone from being a crude extract originally sourced from animals to a highly purified, synthetic, predictable, non-allergenic treatment for insulin-dependent diabetes.

-Insulin analogs have significantly improved the way insulin is absorbed, which means it can be administered in a way that better mimics natural insulin release in nondiabetic individuals.
+Insulin analogues are a type of human insulin that has been genetically modified so that it better mimics naturally occurring insulin.
 Although synthetic human insulin is identical in structure to naturally produced insulin, it doesn't work as well and tends to clump together when injected under the skin in high concentrations.
 This clumping can affect the absorption of human insulin, making it slow and unpredictable, and out-of-sync with your body's needs.
 Clumping also affects how long insulin works for.

-Insulin analogs have a more predictable duration of action and more reliable absorption.
-Which helps when the goal of insulin therapy is to mimic normal insulin levels.
+Insulin analogues have a more predictable duration of action and a more reliable absorption than synthetic human insulin which allows them to better mimic normal insulin levels.

 Mimicking Natural Insulin Release: Easier Said Than Done